lykmapipo/sails-hook-seed/README.md

 ```
 The same convection must be followed for `develop` and `production` environment.

-*Note: Environement specific folder are named after their environment name, e.g if sails.config.environment is test, the to make sure your test seed ar loaded they must be placed under `seed/test` folder for `sails-hook-seed` to pick and apply your seeds.
-Your may look this repo seed folder to see and example*
+*Note: Environement specific folder are named after their environment name, e.g if `sails.config.environment` is `test`, then to make sure your test seeds are loaded they must be placed under `seed/test` folder for `sails-hook-seed` to pick and apply your seeds.
+Your may look this repo `seeds folder` to see example*

 ## Configuration
 `sails-hook-seed` accept application defined configuration by utilizing sails configuration api.
 In sails `config` directory add `config/seed.js` and you will be able to override all the defauts configurations.